The Following Fine Posts Published in The Series on 1970's Youth Culture and Fashion Look Books (Click and Open)

 What was punk really?

-In the dictionaries, punk was defined as many things and none of them were anything to do with a musical movement, and all the definitions used to describe it were negative.
-Punk was, in fact, a musical movement that most people over 21 could not understand.
+In the dictionaries, punk was defined as many things and none of them was anything to do with a musical movement, and all the definitions used to describe it were negative.
+Punk was, in fact, a musical movement that most people over twenty-one could not understand.
 Punk was more than a youth movement of the late 70’s only to be characterized by anti-establishment as slogans and outrageous clothes and hairstyle.
-The years 1975 – 79 were a time of intense personal creativity shared in America and Britain, mostly manifested in USA by the music while in Britain, the focus was broader.
-People pushed the boundaries of fashion, graphics and design.
+The years 1975-79 were a time of intense personal creativity shared in America and Britain, mostly manifested in the USA by the music while in Britain, the focus was broader.
+People pushed the boundaries of fashion, graphics, and design.
 Punk raw and freshness divided young and the older generation in two.
-Punk provoked the established and soon became seen by older people as a threat to society; at a point punk regarded as the biggest threat to the English society by Prime Minister Thatcher.
+Punk provoked the established and soon became seen by older people as a threat to society; at a point, punk regarded as the biggest threat to the English society by Prime Minister Thatcher.

 Punk celebrated creativity and DIY